Bias incidents in New Jersey spiked in 2020, report says

 "Being heard is an important step towards healing and towards the solutions we need right now to put an end to these horrible acts," Kim said.

-Bias incident data was compiled using the State Police's New Jersey Uniform Crime Reporting (UCR) System, and is released annually.
+Bias incident data was compiled using the State Police's New Jersey Uniform Crime Reporting System and has been released annually.
 The Office of the Attorney General and State Police announced that beginning in April, reports will be released monthly.
 Members of the public will have access to these reports.

 Contact Ahmad Austin: